 Shinseiki is resistant to pests and diseases (even to the destructive codling moth).
 It is somewhat resistant to fire blight but can be susceptible to fire blight if placed in the wrong location.

 Prune your pear trees in late winter or early spring before green fruit production begins.
 You want to prune for air circulation, prune off dead and diseased branches.
-In late spring or early summer, you may have to prune heavy bearing branches.
+In late spring or early summer, you may have to prune heavy-bearing branches.
 Since these trees produce bushels of apple pears, the fruit will begin to bear too much weight on one branch.
-Prune annually and perfect fruit thinning for best crop production.
+Prune annually and perfect fruit thinning for the best crop production.

-These are not bare root trees.
+These are not bare-root trees.
 They ship rooted in a pot with soil with planting care instructions.

 Shop the Shinseiki Asian Pear tree for sale.